Reservoir computing approaches for representation and classification of multivariate time series: Introduction

 \section{Introduction}

 The problem of classifying multivariate time series (MTS) consists in assigning each MTS to one of a fixed number of classes.
-This is a fundamental task in many applications, including (but not limited to) health monitoring \cite{kampouraki2009heartbeat,buteneers2013real,clifford2017af,mikalsen2016learning}, civil engineering \cite{carden2008arma}, action recognition \cite{hunt2015using}, and speech analysis \cite{graves2005framewise,trentin2015emotion}.
-The problem has been tackled by a wealth of different approaches, spanning from the definition of tailored distance measures over MTS~\cite{salvador2007toward, mikalsen2017time, Baydogan2016}, to the identification and modeling of short-time patterns in the form of dictionaries or shapelets~\cite{bagnall2017great}.
-In this paper, we focus on MTS classifiers based on recurrent neural networks (RNNs), which are models specifically conceived to process sequential data and to capture dependencies in time~\cite{graves2005framewise,pascanu2013construct}.
-While there are several variations of RNNs, they all share the same fundamental principle: the MTS is first processed sequentially by a dynamic (possibly adaptable) model, and then the sequence of its internal states generated over time is exploited to perform classification~\cite{graves2013speechJ}.
+This is a fundamental task in many applications, including (but not limited to) health monitoring \cite{mikalsen2016learning}, civil engineering \cite{carden2008arma}, action recognition \cite{hunt2015using}, and speech analysis \cite{trentin2015emotion}.
+The problem has been tackled by approaches spanning from the definition of tailored distance measures over MTS to the identification of patterns in the form of dictionaries or shapelets~\cite{salvador2007toward, o2017univariate, bagnall2017great, baydogan2015learning}.
+In this paper we focus on classifiers based on recurrent neural networks (RNNs), which first process sequentially the MTS with a dynamic model, and then exploit the sequence of the model states generated over time to perform classification~\cite{graves2013speechJ}.

-Reservoir computing (RC) is a family of RNN models whose recurrent part is kept fixed and is either generated randomly, or by means of custom topologies for facilitating the information flow~\cite{jaeger2001echo,lukovsevivcius2009reservoir,rodan2017bidirectional,scardapane2017randomness}.
-Despite this strong architectural simplification, the recurrent part of the model (the reservoir) provides a rich pool of dynamic features which are suitable for solving a large variety of tasks.
-Indeed, RC models can achieve excellent performance in many fields, including time series forecasting~\cite{shi2007support,li2012chaotic,deihimi2012application,bianchi2015prediction,7286732}, process modelling~\cite{rodan2017bidirectional}, and speech analysis \cite{trentin2015emotion}.
-Since the reservoir is fixed, one needs to train only the readout, which provides an instant mapping between the internal representation of the reservoir and the task-specific output~\cite{lukovsevivcius2009reservoir,scardapane2017randomness}.
+Reservoir computing (RC) is a family of RNN models whose recurrent part is generated randomly and then kept fixed~\cite{lukovsevivcius2009reservoir,scardapane2017randomness}.
+Despite this strong simplification, the recurrent part of the model (the reservoir) provides a rich pool of dynamic features which are suitable for solving a large variety of tasks.
+Indeed, RC models achieved excellent performance in time series forecasting~\cite{bianchi2015prediction,7286732}, and process modelling~\cite{rodan2017bidirectional}.
 In machine learning, RC techniques were originally introduced under the name echo state networks (ESNs) \cite{jaeger2001echo}; in this paper, we use the two terms interchangeably.